lijier6/pandora-bio/README.md

-# pandora-bio：A collection of some simple functions that are frequently used on a daily basis.
+# pandora：A collection of some simple functions that are frequently used on a daily basis.

 [[English](./README.md)] | [[中文](./README_CN.md)]

 ## 1. Introduction
- `pandora-bio` collected codes for many simple functions, which are convenient for users to call.
-After the installation, users can easily call the functions in the package, such as converting `fastq` to `fasta`, users just need to call the `fq2fa` command.
-Hope you find this tool useful.
+ `pandora` collects many simple functions for users to call in pipeline.
+For example, to convert `fastq` to `fasta`, call the `fq2fa` command.

-`pandora` currently contains the following commands:
+`pandora` currently contains the following subcommands:

 - `fq2fa`: convert `fastq` to `fasta`，`fasta` sequences are `stdout` on the fly。If you want `fasta` sequences in a file，use `>` to simply redirect `stdout` to the file.